polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 this file dynamically, add the input arguments, and execute its Hyperlambda.
 This gives us a way to dynamically execute Hyperlambda files to respond to incoming SignalR messages.
-In addition it gives us the same method to declare arguments and pass in arguments to our SignalR invocations as we would use for normal HTTP REST invocations - Which of course makes it much simpler to consume and learn as you start out with web sockets in Magic.
+In addition it gives us the same method to declare arguments and pass in arguments to our SignalR invocations as we would use for normal HTTP invocations.

 The endpoint resolver works almost exactly the same way any HTTP Hyperlambda file resolves, except instead of ending with the HTTP verb, it ends with _".socket.hl"_.